shamith09/eecs16b-selfgrade-bot/README.md

 ---------
 Instructions:

-Download the source code .zip file from https://github.com/shamith09/eecs16bot/releases/tag/v2.0 and unzip its contents, or
+Download the source code .zip file from https://github.com/shamith09/eecs16bot/releases/tag/v2.0 and unzip its contents, then start a command line (Terminal) in the new folder, or:

 Clone the repo in the Command Line:

 `git clone https://github.com/shamith09/eecs16b-selfgrade-bot.git`

-Go into the repo folder:
+cd into the downloaded folder:

 `cd eecs16bot`